Venice Lido: 19th century

-1885 a low-cost bathing resort for the lower classes with 150 small rooms was established.
+In 1885 a low-cost bathing resort for the lower classes with 150 small rooms was established.
 In 1887 and 1888 the bathing resort was expanded again and an electricity power plant was built.
-The first beach huts were installed for bathing and for "air sunlight and sand" therapy, which was popular among families.
+The first beach huts were installed for bathing and for "air, sunlight and sand" therapy, which was popular among families.
 This development required the construction of a seafront boulevard.
 Further urbanisation took place and more villas were built.
 In 1889 an electric tramway line along the Gran Viale was introduced and from 1892 the Gran Viale had electric lighting during the tourist season.
 The number of tourists increased from 80,000 in 1872 to 160,000 in 1883.